ss0569364/regional-newspapers/python/README.txt

 ============================================================================================================================
-KIEZ KULTUR README APP
+# KIEZ KULTUR README APP

-1. Directory Structure
+## 1. Directory Structure
+The following lines will explain the directory structure.

-1.1 Frontend
+## 1.1 Backend
-HIER BITTE DU BISSCHEN WAS REINSCHREIBEN

-1.2 Python / Backend
-Backend:
-Backend.py to run the Flask Server on localhost:5000
+Backend.py to run the Flask Server on localhost:5000.

-Click Dummy:
+## 1.2 Click Dummy
-Link to our Figma click dummy prototype
+Link to our Figma click dummy prototype.

-Deprecated, Test:
+## 1.3 Deprecated, Test
 Python Codes that have been replaced or were merely for testing purposes

-Geo_Tagging:
+## 1.4 Geo_Tagging
 Classes and libraries to geo localize hospitals, parks, schools, streets & universities

-NER:
+## 1.5 NER
 Python Code to generate Training Data for spacy and transform it into .spacy filetype.
 Also includes NER.ipynb to demonstrate our trained NER SpaCy Model versus the normal german model.

-Scraping:
+## 1.6 Scraping:
 Scraping Code for Tagesspiegel RSS Feed and Drucksachen from berlins district offices.

-Table Files:
+## 1.7 Table Files:
 MongoDB Collections to import into your local MongoDB.

-To Do:
+## 1.8 To Do:
 Features that should be implemented where we ran out of time.